West Virginia Counseling License Requirements

 How to Become a Counselor in West Virginia

 Professional counselors in West Virginia often must be licensed in the state and have a master’s degree in a related area.
+Multiple schools in West Virginia offer counseling programs that meet the state’s education requirements for different areas of counseling.
 The licensure process may also require that specific exam and work experience requirements be met.
+If you already hold a license in another state and are looking to practice in West Virginia, visit our Counseling License Reciprocity Guide.

 1. Choose an area of counseling specialization.